-2) for ground-based spraying and aerial spraying:

-- a) the activity is undertaken in accordance with the following sections of the New Zealand Standard.
+- 2) for ground-based spraying and aerial spraying: - a) the activity is undertaken in accordance with the following sections of the New Zealand Standard.
 Management of Agrichemicals (NZS 8409:2004) as it relates to the management of the discharge of agrichemicals: - i.
 Use Part 5.3, and - ii.
 Storage Appendix L4, and - iii.
 Disposal Appendix S, and - iv.
-Records Appendix C9, and - b) a Spray Plan must be prepared annually for the area where the agrichemical is to be applied, and - c) where the activity is undertaken within 100 metres of a spray sensitive area: - i. a risk assessment must be carried out prior to the application of an agrichemical and measures must be taken to minimise adverse effects on spray-sensitive areas.
-The risk assessment must include reference to Table G1 of the New Zealand Standard.
-Management of Agrichemicals (NZS 8409:2004), and - ii. agrichemicals must only be applied when the wind direction is away from the spraysensitive area, and - iii. the application equipment must produce a spray quality no smaller than "coarse" according to Appendix Q Application Equipment of the New Zealand Standard.
-Management of Agrichemicals (NZS 8409:2004).
+Records Appendix C9, and - a Spray Plan must be prepared annually for the area where the agrichemical is to be applied, which shall be made available to the Council and the occupiers of spray-sensitive areas on request: and - c) where the activity is undertaken within 100 metres of a spray sensitive area or 300 metres for aerial application: - every spray activity must be undertaken in accordance with a risk assessment, that is recorded in a spray diary or equivalent and made available to the Council and the occupiers of spray-sensitive areas on request; - ii. the risk assessment must be carried out prior to the application to determine the site characteristics on the day, particularly wind speed and wind direction, the level of risk present, and use of appropriate methods to address that risk.
+Where the risk of off target spray movement cannot be addressed, agrichemical application must not be undertaken; - iii. the applicator must re-evaluate the risk assessment during the spray application to assess whether the conditions have changed and ensure that the application methods and drift mitigations are still appropriate; - iv. the activity must be undertaken in accordance with the risk assessment, and the Spray Plan: - v. agrichemical application must not occur if wind speeds are greater than 5 m/s plus gusts and wind direction is towards a spray-sensitive area; and - vi. the following requirements must be met: